Sal El Kheir

 Candidate for the Auburn Electorate

 Sal El Kheir was born in Sydney to migrant parents and raised with the values of hard work, service and responsibility.
-For more than twenty years, he worked at Woolworths, learning firsthand the pressures faced by ordinary families trying to keep their homes running, raise their children and build a future with dignity.
+For more than twenty years, he worked in the retail industry, learning firsthand the pressures faced by ordinary families trying to keep their homes running, raise their children and build a future with dignity.
 Alongside his working life, Sal has supported families through community outreach programs, giving his time to those who needed practical help, connection and care.

 Sal is now standing to represent the people of Auburn because the community deserves more than neglect, excuses and decisions made over its head.
 Auburn is a hardworking, young and diverse electorate, yet too many residents are being left behind.
 Below, I have outlined why I am running for the Auburn seat.